jcflack/pljava/src/site/markdown/install/install.md

 `ALTER DATABASE` for several databases, but `pg_ctl reload` will be needed to make changed settings effective.
 Starting with PostgreSQL 9.4, `ALTER SYSTEM` may be used as an alternative to editing the file.

+For PostgreSQL releases [earlier than 9.2][pre92], the configuration file is the _only_ way to make your settings persistent.